orsoli/vite-boolflix/README.md

 - Install flag-icons library in node_modules and use in style.

     `npm i flag-icons`

     `@use "/node_modules/flag-icons/css/flag-icons.min.css";`

 - Add span element with flag content with dinamically class.

     ``` <span :class="`fi fi-${searchedResult.original_language}`"></span> ```

+- Centralize the `getSearchedMovieResult()` to be more usable.
+Added parameters `url`, `search` to expect 2 arguments: api Url and searched results.
+- Define one more arrow function `getSearchTvResults()` calling API search tv series
+- Define a new function `getSearchedResults()` to call back all searched functions.
+- Create a variable to save tv url `searchTvUrl` and in store.js one more to save tv searched results `searchedTvResults`.
+- Add one more section in `<InfoMoviesCard />` component for tv series in html's field showing tv series.
+- Use `v-for` directive in Movie section to iterate each object in `searchedMovieResults()` array.
+- Use `v-for` directive in Tv section to iterate each object in `searchedTvResults` array.
+- In `@keyup` and `@click` events call back `getSearchedResults()` arrow function